masesgroup/KNet/src/documentation/articles/streamsSDK.md

 ##### Warning

-This feature uses an external thread and cannot be stopped; upon executing the `ToIEnumerator` function, the thread starts and continues until the end of the available data.
+This feature uses an external thread and cannot be stopped; upon executing `ToIEnumerator` function, the thread starts and continues until the end of the available data.

 The previous point can be mitigated using the `foreach` statement since iterators implement both `IEnumerable<T>` and `IAsyncEnumerable<T>`: